-You can learn more about Low Dose Naltrexone on the HypoGal Website
+You can learn more about Low Dose Naltrexone on the HypoGal Website.

 Low Dose Naltrexone has not been my, "Magic Pill" but I definitely notice an increase in my energy level.

 I have read that it definitely does matter where you purchase your Low Dose Naltrexone.

-Click on the following link to read about Autoimmune Disease Resources, American Autoimmune Related Disease and The National Institute of Health.
+- American Autoimmune Related Disease and The National Institute of Health.

-HypoGal Blog can help you find Shortcuts to Living With A Chronic Illness.
+The HypoGal Blog can help you find Shortcuts to Living With A Chronic Illness.

 You may also find HypoGal's How To References and Resources Index useful.